Alex Freeland: Los Angeles Dodgers

 The Los Angeles Dodgers selected Freeland in the third round of the 2022 Major League Baseball draft.
 He signed with the Dodgers and made his professional debut with the Rancho Cucamonga Quakes, where he hit .313 in only eight games in the 2022 season.
 Freeland played 2023 with the Great Lakes Loons, hitting .240 in 106 games with nine homers and 57 RBI and remained with Great Lakes to start the 2024 season before being promoted to the Tulsa Drillers on May 8 and to the Triple–A Oklahoma City Baseball Club on August 6.
 In a combined 136 games, he batted .260 with 18 home runs, 74 RBI and 31 stolen bases.

 Freeland began 2025 with Oklahoma City, before he was selected to the 40-man roster and promoted to the major leagues for the first time on July 29.
 He made his MLB debut the following day, against the Cincinnati Reds, and recorded his first hit off Nick Martinez.
 Freeland hit his first major league home run off Yu Darvish of the San Diego Padres on August 22.
 He played in 29 games for the Dodgers, with a slash line of .190/.292/.310 while hitting two homers and driving in six runs and was optioned back to the minors on September 4.
 Freeland played in 106 games for Oklahoma City, slashing .263/.384/.451 while hitting 16 home runs and driving in 82 runs.

+Freeland made the Dodgers opening day roster for the 2026 season, platooning with Miguel Rojas at second base.